The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 Scenario 1: Forever Home With No Sale Plans

-Why it's different: If you're staying 15+ years, ROI calculations change completely.
+Ignore the 30% rule — spend what makes sense for your life.
+If you're staying 15+ years, ROI calculations change completely.
 Your "return" is 15 years of daily enjoyment, not resale profit.

 - Example: $750,000 Lincoln Park home, staying until retirement

-- Reality: Spending $300,000 (40%) on dream kitchen and master suite makes perfect sense
+- Reality: Spending $300,000 (40%) on a dream kitchen and primary suite makes perfect sense

-- New calculation: $300,000 ÷ 15 years = $20,000/year for dramatically improved living
+- New calculation: $300,000 ÷ 15 years = $20,000/year for dramatically improved daily living

 - What matters: Does the renovation solve daily frustrations and improve quality of life?

-- Example: $650,000 dated 1960s Roscoe Village home, comps selling for $950,000-1M
+- Example: $650,000 dated 1960s Roscoe Village home, comps selling for $950,000–$1M renovated

-- Smart spend: $250,000 (38%) for complete kitchen, 2 bath, flooring updates
+- Smart spend: $250,000 (38%) for complete kitchen, 2 baths, flooring updates

-- After renovation: Home worth $900,000, you've spent $900,000 total
+- After renovation: Home worth $900,000 — you've spent $900,000 total (purchase + renovation)

-- The win: Created $900,000 home for market price vs. paying $950,000-1M for renovated comp
+- The win: Created a $900,000 home for market price vs. paying $950,000–$1M for a renovated comp

 - Key requirement: Neighborhood must support the higher post-renovation value

-Scenario 3: Necessary Systems/Structural Work
+Scenario 3: Necessary Systems or Structural Work

-- Example: $450,000 Pilsen home needs $150,000 (33%) in foundation, plumbing, electrical
+- Example: $450,000 Pilsen home needing $150,000 (33%) in foundation, plumbing, electrical

 - Better framing: This isn't "renovation" — it's necessary maintenance to preserve value

-- Smart approach: Combine necessary systems work with strategic cosmetic updates
+- Smart approach: Combine necessary systems work with strategic cosmetic updates to maximize the project

 The Chicago Market Reality: Neighborhood-Specific Considerations